Sabudana Vada (Special Upvas Recipe)

 Are Sabudana Vada Vegan, Gluten-Free, Nut-Free, and Soy-Free?

 This crispy tapioca patty recipe is vegan, dairy-free, gluten-free, and soy-free!
-Knowing that authentic Maharashtrian sabudana tikki fulfills multiple dietary requirements makes me love the dish even more, and it’s one of the primary reasons this recipe is in rotation in my home.
+Knowing that authentic Maharashtrian sabudana tikki fulfils multiple dietary requirements makes me love the dish even more, and it’s one of the primary reasons this recipe is in rotation in my home.

 However, crispy sago vada is not nut-free.
 Like most Maharashtrian recipes, it makes use of crunchy roasted peanuts.
-You can leave the nuts out of this recipe, but they add a unique flavor and texture.
+You can leave the nuts out of this recipe, but they add a unique flavour and texture.
 Replacing these qualities can be tricky, but I recommend using roughly chopped roasted beans; chickpeas, cannellini beans, or butter beans all roast nicely.

 What makes sabudana vada gluten-free?
 Sabudana is derived from tapioca starch, which is naturally gluten-free.
 Our other main ingredient, potatoes, serves as a binding ingredient — meaning there’s no need for any flour.